jobu9395/AirGarage/ReadMe.md

 ### Author: Josh Burdett

-1. This app takes user input in the following format: 'city, state', and returns a list of up to 50 low parking lots in thea area, listed in ascending order according to the metric: parking_lot_score
+1. This app takes user input in the following format: 'city, state', and returns a list of up to 50 low parking lots in thea area, listed in ascending order according to the metric: parking_lot_score (defined in linked project requirements)

 2. Parking_lot score is defined as: score = ( number of reviews * rating ) / (number of reviews + 1)